fusion-energy/neutronics_material_maker/docs/source/example_material.rst

 Usage - make a Material() from a dictionary
 -------------------------------------------

-There are options to extent the material library however it is also possible to make materials directy from a dictionary by making use of the python syntax **
+There are options to extent the material library however it is also possible to make materials directly from a dictionary by making use of the python syntax **

 ::